curityio/grafana/README.md

 docker-compose up
 ```

-This will set up three containers with the necessary ports forwarded for each system:
+This will set up the following containers with the necessary ports forwarded where required:

 * idsvr
 * database
 * prometheus